 Another other option is to have both the English and native language on the document.
 An experienced translator will help you decide which works best for each situation.

 8 - Data and Version Control Considerations for Translated Documents

 Once your document has been translated and you are adding it into your archives, be sure to label it with the proper language description so you can remember what it is and access it easily.
 This is important because when you open a translated document, you will not likely be able to tell the difference between one that is simplified or traditional Chinese, or between Korean and Japanese, for example.
 You want to avoid any confusion and make sure you don’t accidentally send a translation to somebody in the wrong language.
 Make sure you date it, label it with the correct language and even copyright it when necessary.

 Now you know some important considerations to help make the process as simple and smooth as possible when you need a document or form translated.
+And the same should hold true for your interpreting projects - Learn about high-quality Interpreting Services.
 Rapport International is a top translation and interpretation agency offering a 100% quality satisfaction guarantee.
 When you work with us you can feel confident that your project will be done right and on-time.

 Contact us for a free consultation or quote.